The method · Research

 Build contradiction discovery into the standard process.

-Make it a structured part of every architecture evaluation, not a stretch goal.
-Week one gathers supporting evidence (the traditional approach).
-Week two hunts contradictions deliberately (GitHub issues, academic literature, independent analysts).
-Week three synthesizes both perspectives into a balanced position.
-Week four validates with experts — framework developers, production practitioners.
-The result is evidence-based decisions that survive contact with deployment, not confirmation-biased ones that surface their problems once contracts are signed.
+Make it a structured part of every architecture evaluation rather than a stretch goal, so that week one gathers supporting evidence (the traditional approach), week two hunts contradictions deliberately (GitHub issues, academic literature, independent analysts), week three synthesizes both perspectives into a balanced position, and week four validates with experts like framework developers and production practitioners, which produces evidence-based decisions that survive contact with deployment instead of confirmation-biased ones that show their problems once contracts are signed.

 The method is what makes the research portable.

-The eight anchor hypotheses, the contradictions log, and the running update history are all on the research page.
+The ten anchor hypotheses, the contradictions log, and the running update history are all on the research page.
 The thesis page connects them to the program POV.